MTjody/ssr-playground/README.md

+Playground for Server Side Rendering with Next.js

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+A personal blog made with the starter template for [Next.js](https://nextjs.org/learn).